PsrSigSim/PsrSigSim/docs/tutorial_1.rst

     obslen = 2.0 # seconds

 Now we can make the pulses!
-This is done using the make_pulses() function of pulsar object we made before.
+This is done using the make_pulses() function of the ``pulsar`` object we made before.
 It takes just the signal object, and the observation length.

 .. code:: python

     pulsar_1.make_pulses(signal_1, tobs = obslen)

-Now we want to disperse our pulses, or propagate them through the interstellar medium.
+Next we disperse our pulses, or propagate them through the interstellar medium.
 We can do that easily using the disperse() function of the ISM object.
 This again takes the signal object, as well as the DM value defined above.

 .. code:: python